reactjs/react.dev/src/content/blog/2024/04/25/react-19.md

 />
 ```

 When the component unmounts, React will call the cleanup function returned from the ref callback.
-This works for DOM refs, refs to class components, and `useImperitiveHandle`.
+This works for DOM refs, refs to class components, and `useImperativeHandle`.

 <Note>